GP Negligence Claim Solicitors

-Your GP is usually the first place you go when you need professional healthcare advice.
+Your GP is usually the first person you turn to when you need professional healthcare advice.
+GPs are required to make swift effective decisions based on our symptoms, our medical history alongside their knowledge and experience.
 They are your first line of defence against allowing a serious illness to progress.
-For many people, life-long relationships can form with their GP, where they may have started seeing their GP as a child and still have that same GP when they reach adulthood.
+Life-long relationships often form between a patient and their GP.
+It is not uncommon for a person to have the same GP from being a child through to adulthood.

 All of this puts a lot of responsibility on your family doctor to give you the right advice.
 It may be down to their sole discretion whether you get referred to the hospital to see a specialist, or sent home to recover without any further professional help.
 If you feel like your GP was negligent in the treatment or advice they gave you, or that they missed a serious health condition that was able to develop more due to a lack of intervention, we can help.